MacRae, Elmer Livingston, b. 1875 d. 1953

-Biographical/Historical Note: Painter.
-Served as Treasurer of the Association of American Painters and Sculptors, organizers of the 1913 Armory Show.
+Biographical/Historical Note: Elmer MacRae (1875-1953) was a painter and member of the Association of American Painters and Sculptors, and treasurer of the 1913 Armory Show.

 How to Use this Collection